ISO 9001:2015 Clause 9.2 Internal Audit

 - Conduct an audit within the agreed time schedule

 - Prioritize and focus on matters of significance

 - Collecting objective audit evidence

 - Understand sampling and its limitations

-- Evaluate adequacy of audit evidence and other factors affecting audit findings and conclusions
+- Evaluate the adequacy of audit evidence and other factors affecting audit findings and conclusions

 - Use work documents to record audit activities

 - Interact between components of the management system

 - Know QMS standards, applicable procedures, and other documents